openremote/openremote/README.md

 We are currently working on v3 of the OpenRemote platform.
 This is **beta** software that should be used only for development.

-If you want to try OpenRemote v2, [read the OpenRemote v2 documentation](https://github.com/openremote/Documentation/wiki).
+If you are using OpenRemote v2, [read the OpenRemote v2 documentation](https://github.com/openremote/Documentation/wiki).

 ## Quickstart